 Introduction

 Whether it’s someone you don’t know stealing your Netflix account, or a child still using your Netflix account for longer than you want them to, unwanted people logged into your Netflix account is a pain.
 You’ll really start to feel it when you go to watch Netflix, and you get a message that you can’t because your account is already logged in on too many devices.
-As a result, it’s important to keep an eye on what devices are using your Netflix account and take the necessary actions to kick people off who don’t belong.
-If you need do need to go further and kick someone off of your Netflix account, check out my article that will show you how to do that.
+As a result, it’s important to keep an eye on what devices are using your account and take the necessary actions to kick people off of your Netflix account who don’t belong.

 Some of the images associated with the steps are included inline below.
 All images associated with these steps can be seen in the embedded YouTube video.
 Also, please note that you’re not able to leave a comment directly on this article.
 If you have a question or feedback, please leave it on the YouTube video.